sclorg/helm-charts/README.md

 TEST SUITE: None
 ```

-To check if Helm chart is really deployd, run command:
+To check if Helm chart is really deployed, run command:

 ```bash
 helm list
 ```

-The output will be like:
+Examples of the `helm test` output:

 ```commandline
 $ helm list